 Testing R&F Drawing Oils: Layering, Drying Time, and Mixed Media Experiments

 I've been testing the new R&F Drawing Oils, and I wanted to share all the experiments and thoughts I gathered over several paintings, swatches, and mixed media tests.
-This post will give you a full breakdown of how these drawing oils perform on watercolor paper, sketchbooks, and mixed media surfaces.
+This post gives a full breakdown of how these drawing oils perform on watercolor paper, sketchbooks, and mixed media surfaces — now updated with deeper insights after 5 studies and two detailed eye paintings.

 🎨 The Artworks I Tested With